HolyBlackCat/cpp-tutorials/language/02_basic/16_references_part_1.md

 std::cout << a << "\n"; // 42
 std::cout << c << "\n"; // 11
 ```
+Notice that `=` has different effect when assigning to a reference vs when initializing it (modifies the target obejct vs chooses the target).

 > ## Exercise 1
 >